dalen/elm-charts/README.md

 ## Changelog

-3.2.0 - Make chart title optional instead of defaulting it as empty 3.1.0 - Add dimensions to model and use these for the line chart
+3.3.0 - Add ability to use a custom number format function 3.2.0 - Make chart title optional instead of defaulting it as empty 3.1.0 - Add dimensions to model and use these for the line chart